-In providing this flexibility a family house can easily cater for a young family from young to old by infilling and opening up as required without the next for external conversions.
+In providing this flexibility, a family house can easily cater for a young family from young to old by infilling and opening up as required without the need for altering the existing fabric of the units.

 MATERIALS

 Materials have been selected to so as to not only be robust, but also traditional in nature, so as to be 'familiar' and respect the vernacular of the surrounding area.
 The detailing of these materials, however will be such, that they put a modern slant on the overall appearance.